monsoonco/mac-dev-setup-js/README.md

     $ mkdir bin
     $ ln -s "/Applications/Sublime Text 2.app/Contents/SharedSupport/bin/subl" ~/bin/subl

 Now I can open a file with `$ subl myfile.py` or start a new project in the current directory with `$ subl .`.
 Pretty cool.
+(Note: the path to the apps shared support folder will change depending on the version of sublime.)

 ## Sublime Text Packages to install:
 Install the [Sublime Package Control](http://wbond.net/sublime_packages/package_control/installation).